Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

   Dense rubble                                                                             ---                                                                        20%        30%
   ------------------- --------------------------------------------------------------------------------------------------------------------------------------------- -------- ------------

+### Gradual and Steep Slopes
-**Gradual and Steep Slopes:** These function as described in Hills Terrain, above.
+These function as described in Hills
+Terrain, above.

+### Cliff
-**Cliff:** These terrain elements also function like their hills terrain counterparts, but they're typically 2d6×10 feet tall.
+These terrain elements also function like their hills terrain counterparts, but they're typically 2d6×10 feet tall.
 Cliffs taller than 80 feet take up 20 feet of horizontal space.

+### Chasm
-**Chasm:** Usually formed by natural geological processes, chasms function like pits in a dungeon setting.
+Usually formed by natural geological processes, chasms function like pits in a dungeon setting.
 Chasms aren't hidden, so characters won't fall into them by accident (although bull rushes are another story).
 A typical chasm is 2d4×10 feet deep, at least 20 feet